What to Know About Tuition & Fees

 As opposed to public colleges, Clark does not provide a tuition discount to in-state students.

-Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you live on campus.
+Fees and tuition charges quoted here do not include room and board, which will drive up your costs.
 Then again, many students end up paying under full tuition after getting financial aid along with other discounts.

 Are Tuition and Fees Going Up or Down?